amruthjakku/BharatVerse/DATABASE_COMPARISON.md

-# Database Comparison for TeluguVerse
+# Database Comparison for BharatVerse

 ## Overview
 Comparison of free, open-source databases for storing audio, video, and text data at scale.